khornberg/bible.math.js/README.md

 The distance between Gen 1 and Gen 3 is `{chapters: 2, verses: 80}`.
 There are two chapters between Gen 1:1 and Gen 3:1 and 80 verses from Gen 1:1 to Gen 3:24 (i.e. beginning of Gen 1 to the end of Gen 3).

-*Important*
+* The bible order of the references does not matter.
+* If more than two references are passed, only the first two will be used.
+* Only one reference is necessary if chapter2 and verse2 of the object contain values.
 * The `distance` method can calculate the distance (chapters and verses) of an entire book, however the reference must be created manually.
 This is because `parseReference('Gen')` returns the same object as `parseReference('Gen 1')`.
 The reference must set `chapter` and `chapter1` to `-1`.
-* New objects are not created.
-The math is performed on the passed object.

 ##### bible.Reference object
 ```javascript